CristinaDaily/CristinaDaily/README.md

 ### Hi there 👋
 <p align="left">
-I’m currently pursuing a career as a Junior Frontend developer, while also expanding my skillset by learning React and TypeScript.
+I’m currently pursuing a career as a Frontend developer, while also expanding my skillset by learning TypeScript.
 I'm passionate about crafting engaging and dynamic web applications that captivate users and enhance their experiences. 💻🚀
 </p>

 <h3 align="left">Languages and Tools:</h3>